redactedzed/Rehost-Cover/README.md

 # Rehost-Cover
 ### A python script to that will rehost a list of cover urls from random image hosts to ptpimg

 A gazelle site with a large contributor base will have cover art hosted all over the internet.
 Much of this art disapears with time, as image hosts close, stores stop carrying albums, blogs shut down or other reasons.
-It is ideal for a gazzelle site to have it's cover art on a dedicated image host.
+It is ideal for a gazelle site to have it's cover art on a dedicated image host.
 This script can take a list produced from a database dump, loops through it, and re-hosts the art to a chosen image host.
 The list needs to be named list.txt and each line must contain a group ID and a cover-art url, seperated by a comma.

 This script does a number of things to ensure the quality of what it is rehosting.
 This script will make sure the image host and image are there and logs it, if either is missing.
 It will also identify common 404 images and not rehost those.
 Finally, it has a filter for problematic image hosts that watermark or force images to be really small.
 For all of these missing or broken images, it will log them, provide messaging for you, and it will post them to a collage on the gazelle site so they can be manually fixed.